kunalthapa1997/thapa_kunal_002750470/README.md

 A user can do all the above operations for an employee.

+You can also view the photo of employee.

 It is a user-friendly application and user can navigate over different panels to execute the above said features.